Yipara logoYipara

 BCS 7: Overweight

 Clinically overweight — this carries real health consequences.
 Visual signs: ribs are difficult to feel even with firm pressure (obscured by fat); waist is barely visible or absent from above; abdominal tuck is absent or reversed (belly rounds downward); fat deposits visible/palpable over the spine, base of tail, and behind the shoulders.
 Studies show roughly 50–60% of dogs in Western countries fall into this category or higher.
-Health risks at BCS 7: joint degeneration and pain (each extra kg of body weight = approximately 4 kg of extra joint load); reduced lifespan by 6–18 months; higher anesthetic risk (fat compresses lungs under anesthesia); increased risk of hypothyroidism complications, diabetes, heart disease, and cancer.
-What to do: vet visit within a week to rule out hypothyroidism (causes unexplained weight gain despite normal eating).
+Health risks at BCS 7: joint degeneration and pain (each extra kg of body weight = approximately 4 kg of extra joint load); reduced lifespan by 6–18 months; higher anesthetic risk (fat compresses lungs under anesthesia); increased risk of thyroid concerns complications, diabetes, heart concerns, and cancer.
+What to do: vet visit within a week to rule out thyroid concerns (causes unexplained weight gain despite normal eating).
 If hypothyroid = medication; if diet-related = structured weight loss.
 Weight loss plan: 10–15% caloric reduction from CURRENT intake (not label recommendation); switch to satiety or weight management food; 30–45 minutes daily walking; recheck every 4 weeks.
 Goal rate of loss: 1–2% body weight per week maximum.
 For a 30 kg dog at BCS 7, target loss ~300 g/week.

 BCS 8–9: Obese

 Obesity — requires veterinary intervention, not just diet tweaks.
 BCS 8–9 visual signs: ribs not palpable under thick fat; no waist from any angle; pendulous belly; massive fat deposits over the neck, spine, and tail base; waddling gait; visible difficulty moving, exercising, or even breathing normally.
 At BCS 9 (morbidly obese), the dog may struggle to groom itself, have skin fold infections in fat rolls, and show extreme exercise intolerance.
-Medical consequences: severe joint destruction (bilateral hip/elbow arthritis common), respiratory compromise (particularly in brachycephalic breeds — Pugs, Bulldogs already have narrow airways), high anesthetic risk (often unable to safely receive surgery), insulin resistance, skin disease, and dramatically shortened lifespan.
+Medical consequences: severe joint destruction (bilateral hip/elbow arthritis common), respiratory compromise (particularly in brachycephalic breeds — Pugs, Bulldogs already have narrow airways), high anesthetic risk (often unable to safely receive surgery), insulin resistance, skin concerns, and dramatically shortened lifespan.
 What to do: veterinary consultation required — do NOT attempt aggressive caloric restriction at home without guidance.
-(1) Bloodwork: rule out and treat hypothyroidism or Cushing's disease if present.
+(1) Bloodwork: rule out and treat thyroid or cortisol concerns if present.
 (2) Prescription weight loss diet (Hill's Prescription Diet Metabolic, Royal Canin Satiety) — formulated to promote satiety at reduced calories.
 (3) Structured exercise plan starting from very low impact (short slow walks, water therapy).
 (4) Monthly weigh-ins and BCS checks at the vet.
 (5) All family members must be on board — one person giving extra food or treats undoes the entire program.
 Target: reach BCS 7 in 3 months, then BCS 5 over 6–12 more months depending on starting BCS.

 Is your dog overweight, underweight, or just right?